hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 loaded_model = load_model_from_checkpoint(checkpoint)
 ```

-Now that we have a checkpoint from our trained object detection model, we can deploy it to Kserve to run inference and predictions.
+Now that you have a checkpoint from the trained object detection model, you can deploy it to Kserve to run inference and predictions.

 # Part 5: Deploying Trained Model on Kserve